belle2/basf2/online_book/analysis/pandas.rst

     }
     df = df.assign(**new_columns_for_e2)

-There are a few other methods that are outlined `here <https://www.geeksforgeeks.org/adding-new-column-to-existing-dataframe-in-pandas/>`_ but we've tried to outline a few of our favorites methods.
+There are a `couple other methods <https://www.geeksforgeeks.org/adding-new-column-to-existing-dataframe-in-pandas/>`_ but we've tried to outline a few of our favorites methods.